barry-ran/QtScrcpy/README.md

 ![linux](screenshot/linux-en.png)

 ## Customized key mapping
-You can write your own script to map keyboard and mouse actions to touches and clicks of the mobile phone according to your needs.
+You can write your script to map keyboard and mouse actions to touches and clicks of the mobile phone according to your needs.
 [Here](docs/KeyMapDes.md) are the rules.

 A script for "PUBG mobile" and TikTok mapping is provided by default.
 Once enabled, you can play the game with your keyboard and mouse as the PC version. or you can use up/down/left/right direction keys to simulate up/down/left/right sliding.
-You can also write your own mapping files for other games according to [writing rules](docs/KeyMapDes.md).
+You can also write your mapping files for other games according to [the writing rules](docs/KeyMapDes.md).
 The default key mapping is as follows:

 ![game](screenshot/game.jpg)

 [Here is a video demonstration of playing "PUBG mobile"](http://mp.weixin.qq.com/mp/video?__biz=MzU1NTg5MjYyNw==&mid=100000015&sn=3e301fdc5a364bd16d6207fa674bc8b3&vid=wxv_968792362971430913&idx=1&vidsn=eec329cc13c3e24c187dc9b4d5eb8760&fromid=1&scene=20&xtrack=1&clicktime=1567346543&sessionid=1567346375&subscene=92&ascene=0&fasttmpl_type=0&fasttmpl_fullversion=4730859-zh_CN-zip&fasttmpl_flag=0&realreporttime=1567346543910#wechat_redirect)

-Here is the instruction of adding new customized mapping files.
+Here is the instruction for adding new customized mapping files.

 - Write a customized script and put it in the `keymap` directory
 - Click `refresh script` to check whether it can be found